JermellB/restagraph/docs/HTTP_API.md

 # API reference

+## General overview

+The purpose of the API is to ensure that data going _into_ the database fits a schema.
+It's arranged around two key things:

+- resources, or the "things" represented in the database
+- relationships between the resources.

+The rest is details, around things like:

+- What types of resource can be represented in the database.
+- What attributes a resourcetype can have.
+- Whether a resource can exist in its own right (primary resource) or whether it only makes sense in the context of another resource (dependent resource).
+    - E.g, a floor of a building.
+- What relationships are permitted from one resourcetype to another.
+- The cardinality of a relationship: one-to-one, one-to-many, many-to-one, or many-to-many.
+- Whether a relationship is a parent-child one between a primary resource and a dependent one.

+### What makes this API different from the others

+"Why don't you tell her... why you are the way you are."

+Restagraph is designed explicitly around the property-graph model, as you find in Neo4j, rather than presenting a graph db in relational terms.

+The most significant part of this is that one resourcetype can have the same type of relationship to _multiple_ other resourcetypes.
+That is, a task can relate to a wikipage, a person _and_ another task, all in the same schema at the same time.
+In the same way, a resourcetype can have several different relationships to another resourcetype: one organisation can be a vendor to another, _and_ be a customer of it, both at the same time.
+Thus, it can represent the real world as faithfully as possible.

+Thus, we separate what a thing is, from its role in the scheme of things.
+There are no `customer` resourcetypes, just `people` or `organisations` that have customer or vendor relationships to other people or organisations.

+The next important element is that you can trace the path of relationships from one resource to another, starting from any resource, and following any number of relationships.
+Among other things, this means that the hierarchy of dependent resources can go just as deep as necessary to represent your subject area.

+Combining these two things, you get the `resourcetype/UID/relationship/resourcetype/UID` pattern.
+If you have two people who are friends, and one has a dog, you could trace the path to the dog via this URI: `/People/PersonOne/FRIEND/People/PersonTwo/PETS/dog/Fifi`

+Why is the resourcetype _always_ in the path, even if that relationship could only lead to one resourcetype?

+- Predictability, for one thing.
+As a sysadmin and network automation engineer, I've learned that a predictable, self-consistent API is the best kind.
+- Another reason is preparing for the future: however unexpected, you may wind up defining another resourcetype as a possible target for that relationship, and this approach means you won't have to change any of your existing links or definitions.
+- Lastly, the extra code to handle these special cases is another source of potential bugs.
+The simpler the code, the more reliable the server can be.

 ## Supported HTTP methods

 Restagraph makes use of several of the HTTP methods, using their standard meanings according to [RFC 7231](https://tools.ietf.org/html/rfc7231).